 Seated Throws

-To be able to participate in BUCS Para events, athletes will need to have a UK Classfication.
-IMPORTANT: Athletes needing Classification should start this process at the earliest opportunity.
+To be able to participate in BUCS para events, it is strongly advised athletes have a UK Classfication.
+Athletes wishing to compete without a classification should contact the event lead at point of entry.

 For more information about UK Classification eligibility: